 A Burger Before Its Time?

-Back in 1996, McDonald's tasked head chef Andrew Selvaggio with creating a burger that was "unique and different to set [the brand] apart from everybody," Eater reports.
+In 1996, McDonald's tasked head chef Andrew Selvaggio with creating a burger that was "unique and different to set [the brand] apart from everybody," Eater reports.
 According to Selvaggio, the Arch Deluxe was "supposed to be the first entry into a better burger — premium burger — experience for McDonald’s.”
-The burger featured a quarter pound of beef, peppered bacon, lettuce, tomato, cheese, onions, and a "secret" mustard-mayo sauce, as described by a McDonald's fandom page.
+The burger featured a quarter pound of beef, peppered bacon, lettuce, tomato, cheese, onions, and a "secret" mustard-mayo sauce, as described on a McDonald's fandom page.

-The company went on to spend upwards of $200 million on advertisement for its new Arch Deluxe line — complete with a swanky launch at the Ritz Carlton in Chicago.
+The company spent upwards of $200 million on advertising for its new Arch Deluxe line, complete with a swanky launch at the Ritz Carlton in Chicago.
 During the event, attendees were also treated to pours of a promotional (and low-alcohol) Deluxe Line Wine.
 Amid all the glamour and gourmet ambitions, one patron thought it would be a good idea to hang onto a bottle and save it for posterity.

 According to a recent Instagram post from Consumer Time Capsule, the user "recently acquired" the commemorative bottle for an unknown amount — and people could be seen having a field day in the comment section.
 "Looking a little brown in there," one user jokingly writes, while another says, "I’ve heard ‘96 was an excellent year for McWine."